To main content

 The Riksdag votes on the proposal for prime minister

-The Speaker's proposal for prime minister is tabled a second time and is then examined by the members of the Riksdag no later than four days after the proposal was presented by means of a vote in the Chamber.
-If more than half of the members of the Riksdag, that is at least 175 members, vote against the proposal, it is rejected.
+The Speaker's proposal for prime minister is tabled a second time and is then examined by the members of the Riksdag in the Chamber no later than four days after the proposal was presented.
+If more than half of the members of the Riksdag, that is at least 175 members, vote against the proposal, it is not passed.
 Otherwise, it is approved.

-If the proposal does not gain sufficient support, the Speaker must talk to the party representatives again, consult the Deputy Speakers and then present a new proposal.
+If a proposal for a candidate for prime minister does not obtain enough support, the Speaker must speak with the party leaders again, confer with the Deputy Speakers, and then present a new proposal.
 The Speaker has four opportunities to do this.
-If no proposal for a new prime minister receives sufficient support, extraordinary parliamentary elections must be held within three months.
+If no proposal for a new prime minister obtains sufficient support in the Riksdag, extraordinary elections must be held within three months.
 In such a situation, the Speaker has to decide the date of the election in consultation with the Election Authority.

 The prime minister appoints the government ministers